SESYNC-ci/vector-analysis-syracuse-lesson/docs/_slides/join.md

 ## Spatial Join

+To summarize average lead concentration by census tracts, we need to spatially join the lead data with the census tract boundaries.
+{:.notes}

 The data about lead contamination in soils is at points; the census information is for polygons.
 Combine the information from these tables by determining which polygon contains each point.